Choosing the Right Type of Web Hosting

 Dedicated server hosting is when you rent a full server from a web hosting provider, all for yourself.
 For big businesses, websites that get a lot of traffic, and anyone who requires the absolute highest level of security, a dedicated server is how you get there.

 Web hosting providers have temperature-controlled warehouses and staff with the technical know-how to keep their servers in top working conditions.
-So those who need the full power, security, and freedom of a dedicated server can access it, without having to do all the work of maintenance and storage.
+So businesses who need the full power, security, and freedom of a dedicated server can access it, without having to do all the work of maintenance and storage.

 In pool terms…